aurule/roll-it/README.md

 ### Saved Rolls!

 You can save a command and all its options to re-use later!
-Check out `/saved set` and `/help topic:Saved Rolls` to get started.
+See the [guide to Saved Rolls](https://aurule.github.io/roll-it/#/features/saved) and `/help topic:Saved Rolls` to get started.

 ### Fun!